ic3-software/ic3-reporting-api/doc/plugin/Overview.md

 Note that Material-UI 5.x is required for accessing and developing a new theme.

-### Github Project
+### GitHub Project

-The dev. kit source code is available on Github [here](https://github.com/iccube-software/ic3-reporting-api).
+The dev. kit source code is available on GitHub [here](https://github.com/ic3-software/ic3-reporting-api).

 ### Working Examples